- <div style="background-image:url(/live/image/gid/59/width/1600/height/300/crop/1/29922_neuroscience_brains_header_2.rev.1450299792.png)"/>

-In 2009, Lake Forest College launched a unique summer research training program for our science majors at the Rosalind Franklin University of Medicine and Science (RFUMS), located just 10 minutes away from campus by car or train.
-Every summer since then, 10-15 undergraduates (from first year to senior thesis students) have conducted 10-12 weeks of paid research as RFUMS summer fellows.
-Alums of this program are successfully pursuing PhDs, medical school, physical therapy, optometry, and other scientific careers.
+Lake Forest College offers a unique summer research training program for our science majors at the Rosalind Franklin University of Medicine and Science (RFUMS), located just 10 minutes away from campus by car or train.
+More than 130 students have participated since 2009.
+Every summer, 15-20 undergraduates (from first year to senior thesis students) conduct up to 10 weeks of paid research as RFUMS summer fellows.
+Alumnae of this program are successfully pursuing PhDs, medical school, physical therapy, optometry, and other scientific careers.

 Each student works in specific medical school professor’s lab carrying out original medical research in the areas of cell and molecular pharmacology, neuroscience, cell biology and anatomy, biochemistry and molecular biology, pathology, microbiology and immunology, and physiology and biophysics.
 The student is eligible to receive summer housing and participate in cafeteria meal plans at Lake Forest College.